dokerwin/-Designing-multi-layered-web-applications/README.md

 # Architecture Comparison
 Layered Architecture, Onion Architecture, and Hexagonal Architecture - is a way of organizing and structuring code in an application, but they differ from each other in some key aspects.
+The aim of this study is to analyze three different architectures: Layered Architecture (MVC), Clean Architecture (Onion Architecture), and Hexagon (Ports & Adapters).
+The study seeks to understand and compare these architectures in terms of their benefits, applications, and impact on software development.

+The research methods employed in this study involved conducting a review of articles, publications, and online documentation related to Layered Architecture (MVC), Clean Architecture (Onion Architecture), and Hexagon (Ports & Adapters) available on the internet.
+Various use cases were analyzed, and the benefits and drawbacks of each architecture were compared.
+Best practices and recommendations for implementation were identified.

+Furthermore, to assess and understand the practical aspects of these architectures, a custom solution was developed and tested.
+Prototypes of applications were implemented, adhering to the principles and recommendations of each architecture.
+Functional, performance, and scalability testing were conducted to evaluate their impact on software development.

+By combining literature review and hands-on testing, this study provides insights into these three architectures, presenting both theoretical foundations and practical implications of their application.

 ## Layered Architecture
 Layered Architecture is an architecture that separates the application into layers, where each layer performs specific tasks.
 The business logic is in the upper layers, and the infrastructure layers (such as databases, web servers, etc.) are in the lower layers.
 Layers can only interact with layers below, which makes the application more modular and easily testable.